Skip to Content

 The model proposes that all measurements have mean (average) values over the full precession cycles.
 Current values fluctuate around these means.

 The sidereal year in seconds is fixed.
-The sidereal year in days varies because day length depends on eccentricity.
+The sidereal year in days varies because day length changes over millennia.
 All other values fluctuate within each precession cycle.

 Summary: How Everything Connects